This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 But what if you only have 48 hours on the Gold Coast to play with?
+What can you do on just a short weekend getaway to the Gold Coast?

-Once you’ve grabbed your car, head to your family accommodation on the Gold Coast and get settled.
 Popular places to base yourself include Coolangatta, Burleigh Heads, Broadbeach, and Surfers Paradise.

 If you arrive early enough on a Friday afternoon, you could hit up the Surfers Paradise Beachfront Markets along the beach Esplanade which has over 100 stalls – especially nice on a clear evening.

-Otherwise, relax at your accommodation and get a good nights sleep, you’ve got a busy weekend ahead.
+Otherwise, relax at your accommodation and get a good night’s sleep, you’ve got a busy weekend ahead.

 If you’re staying in an apartment or a property with kitchen facilities, you have the option to self-cater and save a few dollars on eating out.

-But because it’s a short stay why not enjoy one of the many alfresco cafes on offer?
+But because it’s a short stay, why not enjoy one of the many alfresco cafes on offer?

 Take a 30-minute stroll or bike ride along a section of the Gold Coast Oceanway, a network of pathways along the beaches ranging up to 4km long.

-Hit the beach
+Stop 2: Hit the Beach

-Go for a swim or surf, play on the sand, relax on the beachfront grass beneath rows of pine trees, and have a guilt free ice-cream – you’re on holidays!
+Go for a swim or surf, play on the sand, relax on the beachfront grass beneath rows of pine trees, and have a guilt-free ice-cream – you’re on holiday!

 Don’t forget your hat, sunnies, sunscreen, swimmers and a towel.
 Our favourite family beaches include:

-- Rainbow Bay – Gentle rolling surf, safe swimming conditions, and year round surf patrols make for a relaxing family beach day.
+- Rainbow Bay – Gentle rolling surf, safe swimming conditions, and year-round surf patrols make for a relaxing family beach day.

-- Coolangatta / Greenmount Beach – a north facing beach protected by the headland.
+- Coolangatta / Greenmount Beach – a north-facing beach protected by the headland.
 Generally safe with usually low waves and two surf lifesaving clubs and lifeguard towers, and a playground.

 - Currumbin Creek – popular with families where you can enjoy a range of watersports including surfing, kayaking, and stand-up paddle boarding.

-- Burleigh Heads – voted #1 by travelers on Trip Advisor and is one of the best swimming, body boarding and surfing spots on the coast.
+- Burleigh Heads – voted #1 by travelers on Trip Advisor and is one of the best swimming, body boarding, and surfing spots on the coast.

 - Broadbeach – towards the northern end of the coast.
-Long, clean stretch of beach and bordered by large grasslands and a big playground.
+Long, clean stretch of beach, and bordered by large grasslands and a big playground.